Three people fishing at sunset from a boat in Fushimi Provincial Park.

 Sioux Narrows Provincial Park

-With a small campground of just over 50 sites stretched along the shores of giant Lake of the Woods, this park is popular with anglers who fish waters renowned for walleye, muskie, lake trout, pike and bass.
+With a small campground of just over 50 sites situated along the shores of the giant Lake of the Woods, this park is popular among anglers who fish waters renowned for walleye, muskie, lake trout, pike and bass.

 Location: ON-71, Sioux Narrows